megatron0000/bau-refactor/README.md

 # Caution
 No guarantee of properly working at all cases.
 Does not support rootDirs, or paths in tsconfig.json.
 Only cares about **relative** imports
 (those starting with './' or '../')

+# Changelog

+## 1.0.3

+- Introduces spec for every class but FileMover.
+- Removes global dependency on rimraf (unless for developing the package, which is not the case of someone who only uses its move feature)